warmana/cloudant-docs-fork/docs2017/src/api/backup.md

 >   **Note**: Daily incremental backup for Enterprise customers is currently a Beta capability.
     It is not enabled by default.

-You can see more information about Incremental Backups at [Back up your data](../guides/backup-guide.html).
+You can see more information about Incremental Backups in the topic [Back up your data](../guides/backup-guide.html).